-Probiotics reduce piglet pathogensNovember 14th, 2013 in Diseases, Conditions, Syndromes /
+Probiotics reduce piglet pathogensNovember 14, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 November 17, 2013 – Piglets fed probiotic Enterococcus faecium showed reduced numbers of potentially pathogenic Escherichia coli strains in their intestines, according to a team of German researchers.
 The research is important, because in 2006 the European Union prohibited the feeding of antibiotics to livestock as growth promoters.
 Therefore, the research team sought to investigate whether probiotics could substitute for antibiotics, by reducing pathogen populations in the intestines, says first author Carmen Bednorz of Freie Universitat Berlin, Germany.
 The study was published ahead of print in the journal Applied and Environmental Microbiology.